gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 If the request processing yields a positive outcome, the Group Manager performs the further following checks.

 * In case the Join Request includes the 'client_cred' parameter, the Group Manager checks that the public key of the joining node has an accepted format.
-That is, the public key has to be encoded as expected in the OSCORE group, and has to be consistent with the counter signature algorithm and possible associated parameters used in the OSCORE group.
+That is, the public key has to be encoded as expected in the OSCORE group, and has to be compatible with the counter signature algorithm and possible associated parameters used in the OSCORE group.
 The join process fails if the public key of the joining node does not have an accepted format.

-* In case the Join Request does not include the 'client_cred' parameter, the Group Manager checks whether it is storing a public key for the joining node, which is consistent with the encoding, counter signature algorithm and possible associated parameters used in the OSCORE group.
+* In case the Join Request does not include the 'client_cred' parameter, the Group Manager checks whether it is storing a public key for the joining node, which is compatible with the encoding, counter signature algorithm and possible associated parameters used in the OSCORE group.
 The join process fails if the Group Manager either: i) does not store a public key with an accepted format for the joining node; or ii) stores multiple public keys with an accepted format for the joining node.

 * In case the Join Request includes the 'client_cred_verify' parameter, the Group Manager verifies the signature contained in the parameter.
 To this end, it considers: i) as signed value, the nonce N previously provided in the 2.01 (Created) response to the Token POST (see {{ssec-token-post}}); ii) the countersignature algorithm used in the OSCORE group; and iii) the public key of the joining node, either retrieved from the 'client_cred' parameter, or as stored from a past join process.
 The join process fails if the Group Manager does not successfully verify the signature.